 As already explained, our Draft programme is as short and concise as possible.
 Everything nonessential was deliberately kept out.
-Passing facts, prime ministers, presidents, the latest round of mass demonstrations, opinion polls on Scottish independence and episodic international alliances and deals have no place in the communist programme.
-Engels urged exactly that approach: "All that is redundant in a programme weakens it".15
+Passing facts, prime ministers, presidents, the latest round of mass demonstrations, opinion polls on Scottish independence and episodic international alliances and deals have no place in the communist workers' movement, the abolition of the monarchy, etc - then various passages in our programme ought to be (and have been, in the case of Brexit) suitably reformulated.